 When you teach yourself, you have the freedom to exercise your talents and explore your interests however you choose.
 You can work at your own pace, combine ideas in unconventional ways, and jump between fields and topics of interest at your own discretion.
 This can be a hugely emancipatory experience.

 You can also observe a great deal about how you learn and how you excel in different environments.
 For example, I find that, when left to my own devices, the delineations between intellect and creativity are nearly non-existent.
 My creative exercises seem to be an important part of how I understand and process information.
-Indeed, the creative writing I publish on this blog serves the indispensable function of aiding me in thinking about topics of interest (even—or especially—the erotica).
+Indeed, the creative writing I publish on this blog serves the indispensable function of aiding me in thinking about topics of interest (even—or especially—poetry).
 If I had never acted as my own teacher, I probably wouldn’t know that about myself.
 Because I teach myself in an entirely different way than anyone else has ever taught me.
 It is a freedom I allow myself, and one I view as a means of honoring my own creative and intellectual gifts.
 By respecting them and giving them the outlet they need, even when I have to create that outlet myself.

 It keeps you original.